seakun/blog_source/content/articles/password-checker-writeup.md

 In the main method, it iterates through the arguments.
 In this case, checkpassword will loop through "password123", "abc123", and "test123".

 The method calls pwned_api_check(password) to:

-⋅⋅* Hash the password using hashlib.
+⋅Hash the password using hashlib.

-⋅⋅* Split the hashed password into the first 5 and last 5 characters.
+⋅Split the hashed password into the first 5 and last 5 characters.

 We split the hashed password because it would be insecure to send the entire password over the internet anyway.